 Whenever you plan your fintech Webdesign project, you should first build out a picture of your ideal customer.
 This is commonly referred to as a buyer persona.

-My advice is, if you don’t have personas develop them first.
-Don’t hypothesise where possible and interview real or perspective clients and find out their pain points, why they buy your goods or services and how they go about sourcing new suppliers.
-Try and find out their online activity, where do they search, how do they search, what’s their favourite website of current supplier(s).
+My advice is if you don’t have personas develop them first.
+Don’t hypothesise where possible and interview real or prospective clients and find out their pain points, why they buy your goods or services and how they go about sourcing new suppliers.
+Try and find out their online activity, where do they search, how do they search, what’s their favourite website of the current supplier(s).

 Once you have this down and mapped, you can start the planning of the webdesign project in earnest.

-At Modedaweb we have 5 stages, other freelancers or agencies could work differently or similarly:
+At Bias Digital we have 5 stages, other freelancers or agencies could work differently or similarly:

 - Understand clients business & services